Skilling review

 Skilling Minimum Deposit

-Skilling require a minimum deposit of 100 GBP/USD/EUR when opening an Skilling trading account.
+Skilling requires a minimum deposit of 100 GBP/USD/EUR when opening an Skilling trading account.

 A minimum deposit is the minimum amount of money required by Skilling to open a new online brokerage account with them.

 Don't be scared off by brokers like Skilling charging a minimum deposit to open a trading account.
-Brokers that charge higher minimum deposits often offer additional premium services on their platforms that are not available for free on other platforms.
+Brokers charging higher minimum deposits may offer additional premium services on their platforms that are not free on other platforms.

 Skilling Withdrawal Fees